nametree

 Vanessa butterfly, an 18th-century literary coinage; a widely embraced crossover favorite

-Veronica true image; a graceful classic carried across generations
+Veronica traditionally read as Latin vera icon, true image; ultimately from the Greek Berenice, bringing victory; a graceful classic carried across generations

 Victor conqueror; a steady, virtue-rich classic